mpv-player/mpv/DOCS/man/en/options.rst

 --screenh=<pixels>
-    Specify the screen height for video output drivers which do not know the screen resolution like fbdev, x11 and TV-out.
+    Specify the screen height for video output drivers which do not know the screen resolution, like x11 and TV-out.

 --screenw=<pixels>
-    Specify the screen width for video output drivers which do not know the screen resolution like fbdev, x11 and TV-out.
+    Specify the screen width for video output drivers which do not know the screen resolution, like x11 and TV-out.

 --show-profile=<profile>
     Show the description and content of a profile.